helenacockx/bids-specification/src/05-derivatives/01-introduction.md

 ) }}

-Please note that this example is fictional, and the `_model` suffix here has been used to only illustrate file names according to their particular convention (see below).
+Please note that this example is fictional, and the `_<suffix>` suffix is a placeholder illustrating the file name structure of the files necessary to reusably store the model (see below).

 In this case, the `models.tsv` file could contain the following content: